 Hardly a Critic's Choice

-For the most part, critics hammer the script instead of the star.
-Be it an understanding of the challenges faced by a first-time actor or a undeniable show of promise, many of those same negative reviewers see Strait’s involvement as the film’s silver lining.
+For the most part, critics hammer the script, written by Rex Mcgee, instead of the star.
+Be it an understanding of the challenges faced by a first-time actor or an undeniable show of promise, many of those same negative reviewers see Strait's involvement as the film's silver lining.

 "If Strait weren't so appealing, the movie would be easier to dismiss," wrote Baltimore Sun film critic Stephen Hunter.
 "Let's hope it does well enough to give him a second shot and that maybe he can find something a little bit less Las Vegas and a little bit more East Texas."